astoeckel/temporal_basis_transformation_network/README.md

 # Temporal Basis Transformation Network

-This repository implements a TensorFlow 2 Keras network layer for temporal convolution with a set of FIR filters forming a temporal basis (also known as a “generalised Fourier transformation”).
+This repository implements a TensorFlow 2 Keras network layer for temporal convolution with a set of FIR filters which may form a temporal basis.

+This layer is mostly designed for networks performing online, zero-delay processing of data, i.e., applications where a new output must be produced on every time-step.

 This code has been tested with TensorFlow 2.4 and Python 3.8.